kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 	- so we'll devise a command flow (sequence of execution), process scheduling, resource and memory allocation
 ### I/O Operations
 - a running program may require I/O, which may involve a file or an I/O device
+- for efficiency and protection, users cannot control I/O devices directly
+- in our OS emulator, request for a device/driver will be simulated